-The browser provides a text report of the contents of a LogixNG table entry or a Module
+The browser provides a text report of the contents of an entry in the LogixNG, Module,

-table entry.
-The text can be selected and copied to a clipboard or saved as a text file.
-This
+Table or Global Variable table.
+The text can be selected and copied to a clipboard or saved

 The following options control the browser content.

 - LogixNG definitions can be very long.
 Line numbers can help identify an area of the

 listing.
 It's very useful when you ask about LogixNG on the JMRI users list.
 Other users

 can then point out exactly in the list there the problem lies by giving the line

 - LogixNG has several methods for handling errors.
 The assigned method can be included in

 the report.
 It will appear on the line following three colons.
 For example: Sensor